f4exb/sdrangel/Readme.md

 `-DLIMESUITE_INCLUDE_DIR=/opt/install/LimeSuite/include -DLIMESUITE_LIBRARY=/opt/install/LimeSuite/lib/libLimeSuite.so`

+For binary installation you will need to install the following packages as a prerequisite:

+  - `liblimesuite17.02-1_17.02.1-1_amd64.deb`
+  - `liblimesuite-dev_17.02.1-1_amd64.deb`
+  - `limesuite-udev_17.02.1-1_amd64.deb` (if you want the udev rules)

 <h2>RTL-SDR</h2>

 RTL-SDR based dongles are supported through the librtlsdr library that should be installed in your system for proper build of the software and operation support.
 Add `librtlsdr-dev` to the list of dependencies to install.